 Entering into a second, third, or subsequent marriage is an exciting time in your life.
 However, it can be extremely stressful and worrisome if you have children.
 To make matters even more challenging, what happens if your new spouse also has children from a previous marriage?

 Whether your previous marriage ended in divorce or you were widowed, blending a new family has its challenges and you need to protect yourself and your children (minor or adult).
-The compassionate and experienced team at The Law Office of Seth Bier can help ensure that the proper protections are put in place when getting remarried.
+The compassionate and experienced team at Bier Law can help ensure that the proper protections are put in place when getting remarried.

 Review Estate Planning Documents